-The Academic Skills Programme is managed by the Academic Skills Programme Manager, based in the Centre for Academic Development.
-The programme supports taught students to develop their study skills and comprises face-to-face workshops, online provision and one-to-one support in six thematic areas: literacy, maths and statistics, information management, IT, communication and personal effectiveness.
+The Academic Skills Programme is managed by the Academic Skills Programme Manager, based in the Durham Centre for Academic Development.
+The programme supports taught students to develop their study skills and comprises face-to-face workshops, online provision and one-to-one support in six thematic areas: literacy, maths and statistics, information management, digital skills, communication and personal effectiveness.

 If you have any queries regarding this programme, or you need further information, please do not hesitate to contact us: email@example.com

 Durham University has institutional membership of the Association for Learning Development in Higher Education (ALDinHE), the professional association for people working in the field of learning development in universities across the UK.
 See the website for information about: